 One of the top grant writing experts out there is Teresa Huff.
 She is the host of the Grant Writing Simplified Podcast and the go-to expert in grant writer coaching and nonprofit grant strategy.
 You can learn more and connect with Teresa at www.teresahuff.com.

-If you are interested in an advertising grant designed to help your church expand its reach and attract people searching for churches near them, you should consider the $10K per month Google Ad Grant (yes, that’s per month).
-This grant is significantly easier to win than most grants as Google doesn’t set a limit to the number of churches that can receive it.
-Tens of thousands of churches and nonprofits already use this grant.
-Click Nonprofit helps churches acquire the Google Grant at no charge and then helps churches manage the free ads each month.
+If you are interested in an advertising grant designed to help your church expand its reach and attract people searching for churches near them, you should consider the $10K per month Google Ad Grant and the Microsoft Ads for Social Impact Grant.
+Both grants are significantly easier to win than most grants because there is no limit to the number of churches that can receive it.
+Tens of thousands of churches and nonprofits already use ad grants.
+Click Nonprofit helps churches acquire the Google Grant and the Microsoft Ad Grant at no charge and then helps churches manage the free ads each month.
 Learn more about how you can get the Google Ad Grant for your church.

 While free money sounds like a dream come true, writing a winning grant takes a lot of work.
 We pray these tips get you started on your journey toward funding your ministry’s next soul-saving project.